-If we really want women to succeed in the workplace, we need both governments and employers to be willing to break down the barriers that keep women from work, and a willingness to make investments to help address one of the biggest challenges: unpaid care and household work.
+If we really want women to succeed in the workplace, we need both governments and employers to be willing to break down the barriers that keep women from work, and to demonstrate a willingness to make investments to help address one of the biggest challenges: unpaid care and household work.

 Gender equality at work means fair wages and working conditions in all job categories and classes.
 It means a livable wage, access to comprehensive benefits and leaves regardless of whether a worker is full-time or part-time, hourly or salaried, permanent or temporary.
 It means opportunities for advancement and fair hiring policies.
-And it means control over one’s schedule, and it means workplace policies that help workers meet their family responsibilities.
+It means control over one’s schedule, and it means workplace policies that help workers meet their family responsibilities.

 Change must begin at the lowest levels of the company’s job categories and pay scales—it won’t trickle down from the top.

 A feminist recovery plan would centre the needs of the people most impacted by this crisis.